creativemindsplugins/enhanced-tooltipglossary/readme.md

 * You can display the glossary index alphabetically either as a list or in a tile format.
 * The index can include up to 500 terms.
 * Each term in the glossary is given its own individual post.
-* A tooltip window can be set to show up when you hover over a term.
+* A tooltip box can be set to show up when you hover over a term.
 * Links to term pages can be embedded within your posts or pages.
 * There are multiple filters available to fine-tune the tooltip window and control the amount of description shown.
 * You can prevent the glossary from including certain text by using the [glossary_exclude] shortcode.